cjcollin37/IsoFATE/README.md

 There are no formal tutorials for IsoFATE yet, but there will be soon!
 Please contact me directly at ccherubim@g.harvard.edu for support.

-"constants.py," "isofunks.py," and "orbit_params.py" contain physical constants and supporting functions required to run the main isofate_.py scripts.

 Run sim.py to get things up and running quickly.

+The engine of the code is in the ```isocalc``` function in isofate_coupler.py.
+Files "constants.py," "isofunks.py," and "orbit_params.py" contain physical constants and supporting functions.
+Atmodeller is called with atmodeller_coupler.py.